vizui/designpatterns/docs/components/collapsiblePanels.md

 ---
-title: "Accordions"
+title: "Collapsible Panels"
 ---

 <div class="pl-pattern">
-<h3>Accordions</h3>
+<h3>Collapsible Panels</h3>

 #### Purpose
 Users need to see only relevant content.

 #### Description
-Accordions provide users with the ability to expand and collapse content as needed.
-Accordions can simplify the interface by hiding content until it is needed.
+Collapsible panels provide users with the ability to expand and collapse content as needed.
+They can simplify the interface by hiding content until it is needed.

 &nbsp;